 Ammann and our customers have together developed solutions to further limit dust.
 We focus on dust reduction points for further improvement.
 Taking measures at the cold feeder, load-out, skip hood, overflow silo, filler loading area, screen, belts and transfer points makes a big difference.
 That’s in addition to the efforts provided through the baghouse.

 Are local governmental requirements becoming stricter in general?
-We discussed CO2, sound and dust emissions, but what about odour – particularly given that the plants are increasingly placed in residential or commercial areas?
+We discussed CO2, sound and dust emissions, but what about odor – particularly given that the plants are increasingly placed in residential or commercial areas?

-In regards to odour … Bitumen fumes are the primary source of odour.
-Ammann offers different solutions to contain the fumes and the odour that can result.
+In regard to odor … Bitumen fumes are the primary source of odor.
+Ammann offers different solutions to contain the fumes and the odor that can result.
 As with dust, we have reduction points – in this case the bitumen tanks, the skip and load-out levels and the stack.

 There is a great deal of talk about alternative energy sources, including biofuels.
 But some mix producers who are contemplating a plant purchase might be hesitant to commit to such fuels, as they are somewhat unproven and their availability might not be as consistent as traditional sources.